 Ranjit has a varied practice, with particular specialisms in Local Government, Public Law and Judicial Review, Property, Housing, Licensing, Court of Protection, and Commercial Law.

 Ranjit is ranked as a leading silk by Chambers & Partners for Real Estate Litigation, Social Housing Law and Local Government Law.
 He is also ranked as a leading silk by the Legal 500 for Property Litigation, Social Housing Law and Licensing Law.

-Kelvin Rutledge has a specialist public law practice focusing primarily on the powers and responsibilities of local authorities.
-He has related expertise in both human rights and European law and is also a highly experienced and knowledgeable property lawyer.
+Kelvin Rutledge QC is a specialist in local government law with particular emphasis on social housing, adult community care, children's services, land dealings and governance.
+He has related expertise in human rights, European and discrimination law and is also a highly experienced and knowledgeable property lawyer.

 His practice covers all areas of town and country planning, local government law, judicial review, environmental law, infrastructure, highways and compulsory purchase.

 He acts for developers, land owners and public sector clients, including via direct access.
 Recent clients include residential, retail and commercial developers, landowners, local authorities, and private clients.